StormDotNet/Storm.NET/README.md

 ### Fluent Factories

-*Storm.NET* model nodes are created via the `Storm` factory.
+*Storm.NET* nodes are created via the `Storm` factory.
 This allow fluent parameterization of the created objects:

 ```C#
 var a = Storm.Input.WithoutCompare.Create<int>(); // 'a' will not compare old and new values.
 It raise 'changed' at each update.